 As you can see from the chart below, YouTube receives a lot more direct traffic, but Vimeo trumps it in other sources, including search, social media, and mail.

 Vimeo does have a free plan called ‘Vimeo Basic’, but if you want access to better features like unlimited bandwidth and customer support then you should probably sign up for one of their plans.
 Plans start from $6/month for 250GB of yearly storage and increase to $70/month for the premium package that includes 7TB of total storage.

 All of these plans give you access to analytics, although the less expensive your plan is, the less impressive your analytics will be.
 The ‘Plus’ plan only offers a stats dashboard that includes social stats and custom reports, whereas the ‘Premium’ plan boasts all of that and includes engagement and duration graphs as well as Google Analytics integration.

-Our suggestion: If your video is artsy, or if you feel the Vimeo audience is aligned with your brand, then Vimeo is for you.
+If your video is artsy, or if you feel the Vimeo audience is aligned with your brand, then Vimeo is for you.
 You can also use Vimeo to embed videos on your website as they don’t show ads.

 Wistia is a video hosting platform that is specifically for businesses.
 It doesn’t display your videos publicly, but it does make it easy for you to host your videos on your site.
 All you do is copy and paste an embed code, and your video will play in a customised player with no ads!

 The lack of a public-facing side could be seen as a con, but Wistia makes up for that by being extremely focused on the business-side of video marketing, i.e. analytics and business-specific functionality.